chrisjbreisch/Trs80.Level1Basic/README.md

 - Level I BASIC had exactly 29 variables.
 Variables could only be 1 letter long (A-Z).
 There were two string variables (A$, B$), and one array(A()).
 I've expanded on that __slightly__.
 I still only allow 1 letter variables, but all of them can also be strings or arrays.
 So `10 C$="Chris"` is legal.
 So is `10 F(10) = 3.14159`.
+- I'm sure I've read details on floating-point numbers on the TRS-80 somewhere, but I can't find it.
+It's all 32-bit single-precision in Level I, and that's what I've implemented also.
+However, the TRS-80 implementation predates [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) and suffers from rounding error in some cases that don't apply to modern computers.
+Some examples in the book display the issues with these rounding errors.
+My emulator will display the numbers with more accuracy.
+- I've given you 16 K or RAM.
+The original Level I's had 4K, but 16K models were avilable.
+It's just a number for the emulator thorugh, so that `PRINT MEM` works.
+It has no meaning.
+Feel free to write programs as large as you like.
+The numbers displayed by `PRINT MEM` will drop accordingly, and eventually go negative, but you can keep on typing.
+- I'm probobaly not as strict on expressions as Level I BASIC was.
+I allow full expressions anywhere.
+Thus, `10 A=100: GOSUB A` is probably legal (I havn't tested it), but I suspect that would not be legal in the original.
 - Slightly more detailed error messages.

 ## What doesn't it do?